KOFiblto/Rigol-Digital/README.md

 # Free Custom Version of AlexZettler's Rigol1000z Repository

-This is a free custom version of the Rigol1000z repository: [Rigol1000z](https://github.com/jeanyvesb9/Rigol1000z).
+This is a free custom version, for the private use, of the AlexZettlers repositor,[Rigol1000z](https://github.com/AlexZettler/Rigol1000z), which is a fork of jeanyvesb9s repository [Rigol1000z](https://github.com/jeanyvesb9/Rigol1000z), which is a fork of the original from jtambasco [RigolOscilloscope](https://github.com/jtambasco/RigolOscilloscope).
 It features an `Install.bat` that installs all dependencies and a `Run.bat` that runs the program.

 ## Install Guide: